Relster27/ACECTF-WRITEUP/osint/The Symphony of Greatness/README.md

 makromusic.com/u/modernlouis
 ```

-This link points to a profile on a music platform called Ma Music, giving us another avenue to explore.
+This link points to a profile on a music platform called MakroMusic, giving us another avenue to explore.

-### 4. Ma Music Profile Analysis
+### 4. MakroMusic Profile Analysis

 Visiting the linked profile on makromusic.com reveals a crucial additional clue in the account description: